Tracks of the Deep South

 Enjoy an included special or unique excursion or event

-Your incredible journey of America’s Deep South begins today upon arrival in the city of Atlanta.
-Here, you will be met and transferred to your hotel for an overnight stay.
+Your journey through America’s Deep South begins today on arrival in the city of Atlanta.
+Here, you’ll be met and transferred to your hotel for an overnight stay.
 There is time to settle in and enjoy a night at leisure, so you may like to explore the city, which is known as the capital of the South, or perhaps simply relax in anticipation of tomorrow’s adventures.

-A morning visit the The Martin Luther King, Jr. Center for Nonviolent Social Change as one of its themes.
+A morning sightseeing tour takes the Martin Luther King, Jr. Center for Nonviolent Social Change as one of its themes.
 You’ll visit the ‘The King Center’ and the Ebenezer Baptist Church, where Martin Luther King, Jr. was once pastor.
-It’s then on to the Margaret Mitchell House, where the PulitzerPrize winning book, Gone With the Wind was written.
-This evening, relax back in Chattanooga.
+Afterwards, continue to the Margaret Mitchell House, where the Pulitzer-Prize winning book, Gone With the Wind was written.
+This afternoon, explore the picturesque scenery of Tennessee Valley and enjoy a ride on a mountain railroad.
+This evening, return to Chattanooga to relax.

 Since the 1940s, Nashville has been synonymous with country music, with its collection of recording studios and record labels on ‘Music Row’ and the Ryman Auditorium, home of the Grand Ole Opry for three decades.
-First stop today, is a private tour of Nashville’s iconic RCA Studio B, widely regarded as part of the original Nashville Sound, a subgenre of American country music back in the 60s.
-Continue to the Country Music Hall of Fame, the world’s largest music museum, for a ‘who’s who’ in the world of country music.
-Before rounding off the day with a sightseeing tour and time to explore at your leisure.
+A morning guided tour introduces you to the sights before we visit the Country Music Hall of Fame, the world’s largest music museum, for an amazing ‘who’s who’ in the world of country music.

 Nashville, Jackson, Memphis